pradeep3sep/interviewquestion/README Next.md

 ### Static Generation -  Basically generate static when build command is done

 > ### 1. getStaticProps

+- In static website, data-fetching method used to pre-render a page at build time

 Let's say we have fixed data website called `static website like Blog website`, but sometimes we come the situation when we want static website which have some `data from api or external source`.
 In that condition we `called the api during build(npm run build command) time`, `api gets called` and `update the component` then `page with that updated content`, i want to `build static website`.
 Then we use getStaticProps function.